 Boston's Pope Night

-The night started with two parades, one in the North End and one in the South End.
+In Boston, the night started with two parades, one in the North End and one in the South End.
 Both featured an outsized effigy of the Pope, the devil or a hated political figure.
 Costumed revelers pulled the figure through the streets in a decorated cart, much like Mardi Gras.

 The parades ended with the two sides meeting and brawling.
 The winning side would take the cart, the money and the effigies of the loser, then burn the effigies in a bonfire and spend the money on a feast.
 The North Enders would do it on Boston Common, the South Enders on Copps Hill.
 People were killed or maimed in the fighting, and the town only had a handful of constables who couldn't control the mob.